High efficiency superconducting filterbanks with impedance-defined resolution for millimeter-wave spectroscopy: Circuit Design Principles

 where $Q_\mathrm{feed}$ is the coupling quality factor between the feedline and filter, $Q_\mathrm{det}$ is the coupling quality factor between the filter and detector, and $Q_\mathrm{loss}$ is the quality factor broadly describing loss in the resonator.
 The resonator channels are placed at frequency $\nu_i$ where the length of the $i$-th resonator filter for a log-periodic design with constant $R$ is given by

 where $\Sigma$ is the oversampling factor.

 Existing mm-wave spectrometers suffer from a efficiency-resolution bottleneck driven by two primary circuit design elements.
-First, conventional on-chip filterbanks employ a resistive terminator after the final channel to prevent standing waves and residual reflections;~\cite{Barry} however, this design choice immediately imposes an inherent efficiency cap of $\eta = 50\%$ per channel, given by Eq.~\ref{eq:eta_old} when $R\gg Q_\mathrm{loss}$, before accounting for any material dissipation:~\cite{hd_superspec}
+First, conventional on-chip filterbanks employ a resistive terminator after the final channel to prevent standing waves and residual reflections;~\cite{Barry} however, this design choice immediately imposes an inherent efficiency cap of $\eta = 50\%$ per channel before accounting for any material dissipation.~\cite{hd_superspec} The highest efficiency measured in lab from a fabricated device is 16\%.~\cite{DESHIMA2} Note that spectrometers can oversample across the band to boost the cumulative efficiency of the spectrometer following,